How To Win a Writing Contest

 How to (Really) Win a Writing Contest

 There is, of course, no guaranteed way to win a writing contest.
-All you can do is write your best piece, follow the rules of the contest, and submit.
+All you can do is write your best piece, follow the contest rules and submit.
 Unfortunately, there are no shortcuts.

 All that's to say, don't over think this.